afuentes11/404-not-found-devChallenges/README.md

 ## Overview
 ![screenshot](https://github.com/afuentes11/404-not-found-devChallenges/blob/master/img/web.gif)

 The project consists of the creation of a responsive 404 error page.
-The design was provided by Devchallenges in the challenge.
+The original [desing]( https://www.figma.com/embed?embed_host=astra&amp;url=https%3A%2F%2Fwww.figma.com%2Ffile%2FQeKWLNhB13zDjJzqR22TKE%2F404-page%3Fnode-id%3D0%253A1&amp;chrome=DOCUMENTATION) was provided by Devchallenges in the challenge.

 The page can be viewed at the following [link](https://www.linkedin.com/in/andresfuentesmartinez/).
 If you liked the project, give me a star ⭐.